Teacher in Ho Chi Minh City, 10

 Cau Long Club

 Natasha returned holding a bottle of water in one hand.
-“Emile’s driver is waiting for us outside,” she said, extending the bottle toward Howard.
+“The driver is waiting for us outside,” she said, extending the bottle toward Howard.
 “Let’s go back to the InterContinental.
-Both of us have had enough for one day.”
+We have done enough for one day.”

 Howard took two large gulps of water.

 Natasha looked at me.
 “Can you meet us at the InterContinental tomorrow?” she said.
-“You can help us evaluate all of the apartments from the other buildings in Ho Chi Minh City.”
+“I want you to help me now that I’m here.”

 A few minutes early, Binh dropped me off in front of a dull, grey building at A75 Bạch Đằng Street, Phường 2, in Tân Bình District.
-The rain was coming down hard now.
+The rain was coming down hard again.

-“Where have you been?” said a young, blonde-haired woman, who approached Karen and hugged her.
+“Where have you been?” said a young, blonde-haired woman, who approached Karen from the opposite direction and stopped and embraced Karen.

 “Emily is from Texas,” Karen said, turning to me.
 “She’s been an English teacher in Ho Chi Minh City longer than I have.”